 - Bay leaf – a bay leaf adds warmth and complexity.

-How to Make Split Pea Soup (With Ham)
+How to Make Split Pea Soup With Ham

+Make the best split pea soup!
 Full instructions in the recipe card; this is just an outline!

-Expert Tips
+Serving Tips

-- Homemade Garlic Croutons
+- Homemade Croutons

 - A dollop of sour cream or crème fraiche